We aim to break the cycle of financial stress by offering fairer, kinder, more affordable loans that help Kiwi on low incomes to get ahead with money.

 A Chartered Accountant, Craig has over 18 years’ experience in financial services, including CFO and Managing Director roles.

-Ronnie is chair of the Pacifica Mammas Arts and Cultural Trust and an appointee to the Small Business Advisory Group.
+The first registered Pacific Island quantity surveyor, Ronnie is chair of the Pacifica Mammas Arts and Cultural Trust and a leading member of the Auckland Methodist Central Parish.

 Shawn is CEO of Te Whakaora Tangata, a key social service provider serving the most vulnerable communities of Aotearoa at grassroots and policy-making level.